 So here’s the revisit to my East West Musical Instruments Homage Jacket, aka my ‘Swan’ Jacket.

-First of all, I reworked the fit on the jacket again to update it to my 2017 standards.
+First of all, I reworked the fit on the jacket again to update it to my current standards.
 Still keeping it really fitted since working with minimal leather.
-(I want to do some loser fit jackets with appliqué, but not in this case.)

 The appliqué on this style almost doubles the amount of leather you’d usually have in a jacket of this cut.
 It also more than doubles the work.

-On top of this, more steps were added to the process because I really wanted to conserve that gorgeous pink cowhide (in the hopes of still making that elusive bag one day).
-To that end, each of the pink inlays are individually cut and the edges skived so they won’t transfer thru the lightweight purple of the wings.
-A messy, nasty process with the very primitive skiving tool I use.
+Extra steps were added to the process because I really wanted to conserve that gorgeous pink cowhide (in the hopes of still making that elusive bag one day).
+So each of the pink inlays are individually cut and the edges skived so they won’t transfer thru the lightweight purple of the wings.
+Messy and nasty work with the very primitive skiving tool I use.

 While there’s lots of careful hand cutting, matching gluing and stitching in any piece, it’s particularly intense with appliqué and inlay work.
-In the end, there’s roughly 75 pieces of leather cut for this jacket.
+There’s roughly 75 pieces of leather cut for this jacket.
 Then another 10-12 pieces for the lining.

-I can hardly believe I was crazy enough to do this jacket in production!
+I can hardly believe I did this jacket in production…

-Things were a little different back then – but we did it.
-Production is a plus when making on something like this – you need quantity to be able to cut any style with multiple colors in each piece without ending up with a ton of waste!
+But we did it.
+Production is a plus when making something like this – you need quantity to be able to cut any style with multiple colors in each piece without ending up with a ton of waste.
 Purchasing a full hide of anything for one tiny accent color only makes sense if you are making multiples.
-It adds up very quickly when doing custom.
+It adds up very quickly when doing custom made.